Azimuth1/azimuth1-website/_posts/2016-02-24-altenergy.md

 ### Biodiesel
 <div class="flexItem col-md-3">
 Produced from vegetable oil or animal fats, the projected production of biodiesel in the US is nearly 12 billion gallons.
+North Carolina seems to be leading the way in widespread availability of biodiesel.
 </div>
 <div class="flexItem col-md-9">
 <img class="img-responsive sarcatImg" src="{{site.baseurl}}/{{page.folder}}/BD.png">